Intelligent Trading Foundation (ITT) Price Down 1.2% Over Last Week

-Intelligent Trading Foundation (CURRENCY:ITT) traded down 0.5% against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on August 29th.
-In the last week, Intelligent Trading Foundation has traded down 1.2% against the U.S. dollar.
-Intelligent Trading Foundation has a total market cap of $23,944.69 and approximately $41,298.00 worth of Intelligent Trading Foundation was traded on exchanges in the last 24 hours.
-One Intelligent Trading Foundation coin can currently be bought for approximately $0.0024 or 0.00000005 BTC on exchanges.
+Intelligent Trading Foundation (CURRENCY:ITT) traded down 0.5% against the dollar during the 1-day period ending at 10:00 AM Eastern on August 30th.
+In the last week, Intelligent Trading Foundation has traded down 1.2% against the dollar.
+Intelligent Trading Foundation has a total market capitalization of $23,944.69 and approximately $41,298.00 worth of Intelligent Trading Foundation was traded on exchanges in the last day.
+One Intelligent Trading Foundation coin can now be purchased for approximately $0.0024 or 0.00000005 BTC on major cryptocurrency exchanges.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002050 BTC.